IdeaBridge/AapliDocumentation/pages/mydoc/url.md

 ## Advanced Properties of URL component:
 In the Advanced tab of the URL component properties, you will find the following options:

-{% include image.html file="url3.jpg" url="https://admin.aapli.co/form-builder" alt="URL" caption="Advanced Properties of URL component" %}
+{% include image.html file="url3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="URL" caption="Advanced Properties of URL component" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the URL field from the form responder or user.
 This can be useful when you want to collect the URL without displaying the field visibly.